Kaiapoi High School Kaiapoi High School

 Recommended Prior Learning

-Students must have passed the Level 1 Geography external exam and achieved 13 credits in Level 1 Geography.
-If the student did not achieve this but wishes to take L2 geography, they will need Mr Henson's approval.
+Students must have passed the Level 1 Geography external exam and achieved 15 credits in Level 1 Geography.
+If the student did not achieve this but wishes to take L2 Geography, they will need Mr Henson's approval.
 If the student did not take Level 1 Geography but wishes to take Level 2 Geography, they need to get approval from Mr Henson.

 Geography focuses on the relationship between people and the environment.
-This is a practical, real-life course, which can lead onto Level 3 Geography and Tourism.
+This is a practical, real-life course, which can lead on to Level 3 Geography and Tourism.
 It is also a subject that opens further careers beyond school as well as university study.
-In Geography this year, you will be working towards gaining 18 NCEA Level 2 credits for the National Certificate of Educational Achievement (NCEA).

 Course Overview